-I had a bad experience as a child and have been afraid of water for many years.
-Now, in my early 50's I'm determined to conquer my fear at last and learn to swim.
-I am having a TERRBLE problem with the kicking!
-I don't get anywhere, even using a kick board.
+I had a bad childhood experience and have been afraid of water for many years.
+Now, in my early 50's, I'm determined to conquer my fear and learn to swim.
+I am having a TERRIBLE problem with the kicking!
+I don't get anywhere, even using a kickboard.

 Your determination is to be admired!
 The fact that you have returned to the pool and are attempting to kick tells me that you have at least conquered most of your fear.

 The problem you are experiencing is a very common one.
-Believe it or not kicking with a kickboard is hard work, even for the most established of swimmers.
-Precise kicking technique is needed if you are to get anywhere because the kickboard itself creates a resistance that you have to swim against.
+Believe it or not, kicking with a kickboard is hard work, even for the most established swimmers.
+The precise kicking technique is needed if you get anywhere because the kickboard creates a resistance that you have to swim against.

 You have not specified which swimming stroke you are learning but either way, consider this: swimming strokes are not all about kicking.

-If you are one of these people then try some simple submersion exercises, holding on to the poolside for security, then holding your breath and either blowing out into the water or just submerging.
+If you are one of these people, try some simple submersion exercises, holding on to the poolside for security, then holding your breath and blowing out into the water or just submerging.
 Wearing some swim goggles can help make this easier and more comfortable.

-But the bottom line for you is that it is not all about kicking.
-Yes, you have to kick of course and yes it has to be relaxed, but focus on other parts of your swimming stroke and after some practice and patience you will find your leg kick will do its job without you really trying.
+But the bottom line is that it is not all about kicking.
+Yes, you have to kick off course and yes it has to be relaxed, but focus on other parts of your swimming stroke and after some practice and patience you will find your leg kick will do its job without you really trying.

-Keep practicing and soon you will forget you ever had a fear of the water.
+Keep practising and soon you will forget you ever feared the water.

 My ebook The Complete Beginners Guide To Swimming contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
 Click the link below for more information.